General Publication Resources

 The term “Open Access”, when applied to a scholarly journal, indicates that the journal charges a fee for publication of submitted and accepted papers.
 However, open access should not be confused with “fee for publication” outlets, which will publish anything submitted, as long as the fee is paid.
 Open access generally means that the papers are subject to the same rigorous peer-review process as any other journal.
 This model of publishing is becoming widespread as subscriptions to paper journals decline among individual users, and among institutions.
 The main reason authors make their articles openly accessible is to maximize their research impact.
 A study in 2001 first reported an OA citation impact advantage and a growing number of studies have confirmed, with varying degrees of methodological rigor, that an OA article is more likely to be used and cited than one behind subscription barriers.

-Free Internet Journals Descriptions, ratings and links to many medical journals.
+Directory of Open Access Journals Descriptions, ratings and links to many medical journals.

 - Authorship Considerations